Download CV (PDF): Cahen_Claire_CV_Web

 ACADEMIC WORKSHOPS

-Remixing and Sharing in Open Digital Pedagogy.
+| 2018 | Remixing and Sharing in Open Digital Pedagogy.
 New York City College of Technology.
+Creating your Course Site.
+New York City College of Technology.
+Working With Your Students.
+New York City College of Technology. |

 SERVICE TO THE PROFESSION

-Article reviewer: Antipode.
+Article reviewer: Antipode, Human Geography

 SERVICE TO THE UNIVERSITY